 Fenthion review Part 2—food-producing uses

-The APVMA has now suspended two fenthion products used on food producing plants and issued new instructions that prohibit or restrict the use of fenthion on certain crops,and prohibits use on all food-producing plants in the home garden, pending further consideration of the OHS and environment assessments leading to finalisation of the overall review.
+In October 2012 APVMA suspended two fenthion products used on food producing plants and issued new instructions that prohibit or restrict the use of fenthion on certain crops,and prohibits use on all food-producing plants in the home garden, to allow further consideration of the OHS and environment assessments leading to finalisation of the overall review.

-These changes to the approved uses of fenthion may significantly affect current fruit-fly control methods and interstate trade arrangements for produce that may be a fruit-fly host.
+These changes to the approved uses of fenthion may have significantly affected previously used fruit-fly control methods and interstate trade arrangements for produce that may be a fruit-fly host.
 The Domestic Quarantine and Market Access Working Group (a state and federal government working group) has developed a National Response Plan (external site) to deal with the outcomes of both the fenthion and the dimethoate reviews (dimethoate is also used for fruit fly control).

 Finalising the review